Изображения страниц

 their total loss must have reached a number but little short of one thousand.

-Belmont is on low ground, and every foot of it commanded by the guns on the opposite shore, and, of course, could not be held for a single hour after the enemy became aware of the withdrawal of their troops.
+“Belmont is on low ground, and every foot of it commanded by the guns on the opposite shore, and, of course, could not be held for a single hour after the enemy became aware of the withdrawal of their troops.
 Having no wagons with me I could not move any of the captured property, consequently gave orders for its destruction.
-Their tents, blankets, &c., were set on fire, and we retreated, taking their artillery with us, two pieces being drawn by hand, and one by an inefficient team, were spiked and left in the woods, bringing two to this place,
+Their tents, blan

 As will be inferred from, General Polk's dispatch to Jefferson Davis, the Confederates claimed a great victory.
 Davis returned his congratulations to General Polk.
 "Accept," he said, "for yourself and the officers and men under your command, my sincere thanks for the glorious contribution you have just. made to our common cause."
-And, in his message of November 18th, he referred to the battle of Belmont as one of the "glorious victories" which had blessed the Confederate arms He did not, of course, allude to the guns which Grant had carried away-to the entrenched encampment destroyed to the advance." true nature of the Federal
+And, in his message of November 18th, he referred to the battle of Belmont as one of the "glorious victories" which had blessed the Confederate arms He did not, of course, allude to the guns which Grant had carried away-to the entrenched encampment destroyed-to the true nature of the Federal "advance."

 ed him."

 McClernand, in his report, detailed with much pride the splendid conduct of his men in the retreat.
 It was a fight in solid column, the artillery opening the way before them.
 The enemy, easily broken, fought with great irregularity.
-A lack of generalship was shown in their manœuvres.
+A lack of generalship was shown in their manoeuvres.
 Had they been well ordered the route to the transports must have been thick with Federal dead.

 26